 A common question, how do you use Star Anise?
 Do you break it apart?
 Grind it?
 Would you use just one, or several?

 Star Anise is visually attractive and mysterious.
 Grown on evergreen trees in Vietnam and southwest China, star anise is a fruit that’s picked before ripened then dried before use.

 Each point, or section, that makes up the 5 – 10 pointed star is called a pod.
 Each pod contains a small shiny seed.
 The seed is what contains most of the flavor.
 It should be noted, however, that the flavor contained in one small star is often enough for an entire dish—part of the mystery is just how powerful this spice actually is.

 Available whole, pieced, or ground into a reddish-brown powder, star anise can be used in any form, just depends on what you’re making.
 Commonly used in Indian cuisine, star anise offers a sweet licorice-like yet peppery flavor to favorites such as biryani or masala chai.

-Star Anise works well with red meat dishes, spice based baking (it compliments nutmeg and cinnamon well), and with several different vegetable dishes.
+Star Anise works well with red meat dishes, spice-based baking (it compliments nutmeg and cinnamon well), and several different vegetable dishes.
 It is also can found in different liquors.

 Vegetable Biryani Recipe:

 2 med potatoes, cubed

 1/4 cup green peas shelled

 ½ tsp. salt